payne/BAA/e1/README.md

 When you have your solution working, please make a sub-directory with your solution (use your github login for your subdirectory name).
 Then send me a pull request.

+https://www.freecodecamp.com/challenges/save-your-code-revisions-forever-with-git is one way to learn some git.

 ![example exercise 1 solution](exercise1.gif)